Policy Section 2

 - The department to be benefited by the gift is responsible for submitting a Notification of Proposed Donation (Exhibit 1).
 The appraisal for gifts over $5,000 must accompany the Notification of Proposed Donation form.
 A letter or document from the donor stating the value of any gift valued at less than $5,000 must also accompany the form.
 The donor is responsible for determining the value of the donation in accordance with IRS guidelines.

-- The Executive Committee of the MSU Foundation will determine whether the gift is for the benefit of the Foundation or the University.
+- The Executive Committee of the Foundation, or designee, will determine whether the gift is for the benefit of the Foundation or the University.

-- If the Executive Committee determines that the asset is for the benefit of the Foundation,
+- If the Executive Committee, or designee, determines that the asset is for the benefit

-- Reissue the security in the name of the MSU Foundation, Inc.
+- Reissue the security in the name of the Foundation.

 - Endorse the back of the security and obtain a signature guarantee from a bank or stock broker registered with the New York Stock Exchange.